 FILM IN THE PHILIPPINES

 Most films made in the Philippines are in Tagalog.
 Sex and violence are major themes in films, which are often adaptations of American screen productions.
 American films are popular and readily available, and so high-quality Filipino films have been slow to develop.
-First run Hollywood films are available on the streets in the form of cheap, pirated DVDs.
+In the 2000s, first run Hollywood films were available on the streets in the form of cheap, pirated DVDs.

 The first film to be shown in the Philippines was shown in 1897.
 Over the years, Filipino films have ranged from silent movies to talkies; black and white to color.
 Nationwide, there are more than 1000 movie theaters.
 Early in the 1980s, it was estimated in Metro Manila alone, there were around 2.5 million moviegoers.